-Organic reach for business pages on Facebook has been declining steadily for a while now, but algorithm changes announced by CEO, Mark Zuckerberg, on JAN 12th 2018 (and currently being rolled out worldwide) are predicted to completely change the landscape for businesses throughout 2018.
+Organic reach for business pages on Facebook has been declining steadily for a while now, but a Facebook algorithm change announced by CEO, Mark Zuckerberg, on January 12th 2018 (that was rolled out worldwide) is predicted to completely change the landscape for businesses throughout 2019 and beyond.

 Facebook’s News Feed will now prioritise content from friends and family over public or business content, meaning pages are likely to see a steep decline in their reach, video watch time and referral traffic.[i]
 Zuckerberg stated that the shift is for the wellbeing of its users.

 Unless your property’s posts currently generate a vast amount of quality engagement (like, comments and shares) by your followers, you will most likely see a very significant drop in your reach and other performance metrics over the coming months.
 That being said, before you delete your page in a rage for investing so much time and effort in building-up your Facebook presence, the platform will still play an important and fruitful role within your property’s digital marketing strategy.
 It is how you use it that may need to change.

 This Facebook algorithm change means you will need to focus on posting quality content that will engage and spark conversations between your followers, rather than merely abiding to an overly ambitious posting schedule.
 Pages who post frequently but rarely receive engagement are expected to be penalised.[ii]
 Good riddance to the days where posting 3 times a day was considered necessary!